-Distance & Connection
+Distance and Connection

-A main way context can change is increasing distance.
+A big way context can change is increasing distance.
 Could a friendship be as simple as out of sight, out of mind?
 Are long-distance friendships automatically doomed?
 Of course not.
 Phone calls, text messages, and emails are just a few of the many ways to continue to foster a friendship from miles away.
 Regardless of distance, technological advances allow us to easily maintain a connection.
 Distance doesn’t need to be the reason for your friendship failure if you opt to use social media to keep you close.
 However, it can be hard to adjust to a screen bond from a face-to-face friendship.